-|What is Two-Factor Authentication?||Two-Factor Authentication (2FA) is a security process in which the user provides two means of identification from separate categories of credentials; one is typically a physical token (in our context, it’s a code generated by Google Authenticator), and the other is something memorised, such as a password.
-2FA is used by many organisations and over 75% of the top 25 universities worldwide to add an additional layer of security to sensitive IT applications and VPN access.
-The intention is to provde stronger protection against unauthorised access to user accounts.|
+Two-Factor Authentication (2FA) is a security process in which the user provides two means of identification from separate categories of credentials; one is typically a physical code (generated by the Authy app or by Google Authenticator), and the other is something memorised, such as a password.

-|Will I need to use Two-Factor Authentication||Access to some of the University’s services currently require Two-Factor Authentication to log into, and it is likely others will follow as the need for increased security arises.
-Any new services that need 2FA will be communicated to those users who will be affected by any change.|
+Access to some of the University’s services currently require Two-Factor Authentication to log in, and it is likely others will follow as the need for increased security arises.

-|What is Google Authenticator (GA)?||Google Authenticator is an application that generates short numeric one-time passwords (often referred to as OTP), which users must provide in addition to their username and password to log into restricted applications.|
+|How does it work?||Both the Authy app and Google Authenticator generate a short numeric one-time code (often referred to as OTPs) used in addition to your username and password to log into restricted applications.|

 |What if my Smartphone is lost/stolen?||

-|Can I use Two-Factor Authentication with a mobile device or via a VPN from home?||If you have downloaded Google Authenticator you will be able to use 2FA regardless of where you are working from.|
+|Can I use Two-Factor Authentication with a mobile device or via a VPN from home?||If you have downloaded Authy or Google Authenticator you will be able to use 2FA regardless of where you are working from.|

 |Can someone else use my code from Google Authenticator to access my information or 2FA protected applications?||No. A person can only authenticate to applications protected by 2FA if they know your login credentials, and have physical access to your smartphone.|

 |Where can I get more information about Two-Factor Authentication and Google Authenticator?||

-For more contact details, visit Contact us.
+For more contact details Contact us